Lucky Luciano: Early life

 In 1906, when Luciano was eight years old, his family emigrated to the U.S. They settled in New York City, in the borough of Manhattan on its Lower East Side, a popular destination for Italian immigrants during the period.
 At age 14, Luciano dropped out of school and started a job delivering hats, earning $7 per week.
 After winning $244 in a dice game, Luciano quit his job and began earning money on the street.
-That same year, Luciano's parents sent him to the Brooklyn Truancy School.
+That same year, his parents sent him to the Brooklyn Truancy School.

-As a teenager, Luciano started his own gang and became a member of the old Five Points Gang.
-Unlike other street gangs, whose business was petty crime, Luciano offered protection to Jewish youngsters from Italian and Irish gangs for ten cents per week.
-He began learning the pimping trade in the years around World War I. Luciano met Meyer Lansky as a teenager when Luciano attempted to extort Lansky for protection money on his walk home from school.
+As a teenager, Luciano started his own gang and became a member of the old Five Points Gang in Lower Manhattan.
+Unlike other street gangs, who were focused on petty crime, Luciano offered protection to Jewish youngsters from Italian and Irish gangs for ten cents per week.
+Luciano met Meyer Lansky as a teenager when Luciano attempted to extort Lansky for protection money on his walk home from school.
 Luciano respected the younger boy's defiant responses to his threats, and the two formed a lasting partnership.

 It is not clear how Luciano earned the nickname "Lucky".
 It may have come from surviving a severe beating and throat-slashing by three men in 1929 as the result of his refusal to work for another crime boss.
 The nickname may also be attributed to his luck at gambling, or to a simple mispronunciation of his last name.
 It is also not clear how his surname came to be rendered "Luciano", and this too may have been the result of persistent misspellings by newspapers.
-From 1916 to 1936, Luciano was arrested 25 times on charges including assault, illegal gambling, blackmail, and robbery but spent no time in prison.
+From 1916 to 1936, Luciano was arrested twenty-five times on charges including assault, illegal gambling, blackmail and robbery but spent no time in prison.